 U.S. $100,000,000 aggregate limit.

 Professional Liability or Errors and Omissions Policy.
-Contractor shall provide professional liability or errors and omissions insurance covering all liability arising out of or based upon any negligent design, engineering, planning, consulting or architectural Work.
-Such insurance shall have a retroactive date prior to the performance of any Work to be provided under the Agreement, shall have a policy period extending through the Final Completion of the Project and for a further period of five (5) years, and shall state that in the event of cancellation or non-renewal, the discovery period for insurance claims (tail coverage) shall be at least five (5) years.
+Contractor shall provide professional liability or errors and omissions insurance covering liability arising out of or based upon any negligentacts, errors or omissions in the performance of Work.
+Such insurance shall have a retroactive date prior to the performance of any Work to be provided under the Agreement, shall have a policy period extending through the Final Completion of the Project and for a further period of three(3) years, and shall state that in the event of cancellation or non-renewal, the discovery period for insurance claims (tail coverage) shall be at least three (3) years.

 Minimum limits: U.S. $10,000,000 per claim; and